GUNNEL: Guided Mixup Augmentation and Multi-Model Fusion for Aquatic Animal Segmentation: Proposed Method

 The first few steps are for warmup learning: the single model (\ie, the instance segmentation model) tries to learn and adapt to new data by learning from only original images.
 Therefore, data augmentation is not used in these initial learning steps.

 Next, in the augmentation learning stage, when the single model achieves stable weights at the end of each epoch, a confusion matrix is constructed based on the bounding box IoU (intersection over union) between the segmentation results and ground truths.
-For each segmented instance, all instance ground truths having an IoU with the segmented instance mask larger than the threshold $\alpha=0.5$ are selected.
-The category and classification score for all matching pairs of results and ground truths are extracted and used to create guided confusion matrix $(C)$ for the next epoch.
+All instance ground truths with an IoU with the segmented instance mask larger than the threshold $\alpha=0.5$ are selected for each segmented instance instance.
+The category and classification score for all matching pairs of results and ground truths are extracted to create a guided confusion matrix $(C)$ for the next epoch.

 In the next epoch, given an input image, we select an ambiguous image from the training set for mixing.
-In particular, for pairs of strongly misclassified categories $(i,j)$ (\ie, $C[i][j]$ is larger than the threshold $\beta=0.2$), if the input image contain instances of category $i$, a random image having instances in category $j$ is selected from the training set.
+In particular, for pairs of strongly misclassified categories $(i,j)$ (\ie, $C[i][j]$ is larger than the threshold $\beta=0.2$), if the input image contains instances of category $i$, a random image having instances in category $j$ is selected from the training set.

 Figure \ref{fig:blending} illustrates our blending strategy.
 Given two images $a$ and $b$ with resolutions $(H_1, W_1)$ and $(H_2, W_2)$, we randomly resize the images within the range $(\frac{H_1+H_2}{2}\times[0.4, 0.6], \frac{W_1+W_2}{2}\times[0.4, 0.6])$ and then mix them together using $c = \gamma \times \phi (a) + (1-\gamma) \times \phi (b)$, where $\phi (\cdot)$ denotes random cropping and translation operations.
-Output image $c$ contains all instances in both original images along with their ambiguous categories.
+Output image $c$ contains all instances in both original images, along with their ambiguous categories.
 Standard transformations, such as color jitter, brightness adjustment, and horizontal flipping, are applied to the output image.
 We empirically set $\gamma=0.5$.

+Our guided mixup augmentation method specifically addresses challenging visual conditions such as poor lighting and blurry details by generating synthesized samples that are deliberately ambiguous, thus enhancing the robustness of the segmentation models.
+However, the performance of our method might still degrade in cases of extremely poor illumination or when encountering entirely unseen aquatic species.
+Such scenarios require further investigation and dedicated model adaptation techniques, which we identify as a future research direction.